BlockstreamResearch/scriptless-scripts/md/partially-blind-swap.md

    * Now the user gives his contribution to spending O2, and the tumbler can claim O2 only when providing his full real signature and publishing this on-chain which reveals the adaptor secret (the blinded spending signature).
-   * The user can now unblinding the adaptor secret spending signature (revealed by the tumbler claiming O2) and he can combine this with his own signature to spend O1.
+   * The user can now unblind the adaptor secret spending signature (revealed by the tumbler claiming O2) and he can combine this with his own signature to spend O1.